Trie: Searching

-In the above pseudocode, x and key correspond to the pointer of trie's root node and the string key respectively.
+In the above pseudocode, x and key correspond to the pointer of the trie's root node and the string key, respectively.
 The search operation takes $O(m)$ time, where $m$ is the size of the string parameter key.
 In a balanced binary search tree, on the other hand, it takes $O(m \log n)$ time, in the worst case, since key needs to be compared with $O(\log n)$ other keys and each comparison takes $O(m)$ time, in the worst case.

 The trie occupies less space, in comparison with a binary search tree, in the case of a large number of short strings, since nodes share common initial string subsequences and store the keys implicitly.

-One unique characteristic of trie - its structure does not depend on the insertion or deletion order of the keys, unlike binary search trees.

 Insertion

-Insertion into trie is guided by using the character sets as indexes to the children array until the last character of the string key is reached.
-Each node in the trie corresponds to one call of the radix sorting routine, as the trie structure reflects the execution of pattern of the top-down radix sort.
+Insertion into a trie is guided by using the character sets as indexes to the children array until the last character of the string key is reached.
+Each node in the trie corresponds to one call of the radix sorting routine, as the trie structure reflects the execution pattern of the top-down radix sort.